AMarinhoSN/DeepAutoCov/README.md

 The output is a folder (for example "dataset_interest_2023") where the sequences are stored (in the csv and text format) and the metadata of the filtered sequences (In the file csv_dataset.py it's possible decide the name of file filtered)

 To run the code:
-python Data_Filtration_kmers.py -f Spikes_prova.fasta -c pseudodataset.csv -m 1000 -l 30 -p /path/to/save/dataset_interest_2023
+<code>python Data_Filtration_kmers.py -f Spikes_prova.fasta -c pseudodataset.csv -m 1000 -l 30 -p /path/to/save/dataset_interest_2023 </code>
+Output:
+1) CSV File: Contains the information of the filtered sequences;
+2) Dataset: It creates a folder that in turn contains subfolders (numbered by weeks) that contain:
+  a) file csv for each sequence, in the first raw contains the kmers,in the second contains a sequence of 0/1 that indicates the presence or absence of kmers
+  b) file.txt that contains the identificators and the sequence of 0/1

 ## Model prediction
 To predict anomalies, you can use the script <code>Main_prediction_AE.py</code>.
 The script takes as input :